iit-DLSLab/locomotion-viewer/README.md

 This library specializes on top of the ros melodic [rviz-visual-tools](https://github.com/PickNikRobotics/rviz_visual_tools) package to construct geometrical objects related to robotics legged locomotion such as support regions, trajectories and 3D feasibility constraints.
 All interfaces are provided through Eigen.

 ## What you can visualize in Rviz with locomotion-viewer:
-- dashed lines
+- dashed, dotted and transparent curves;
-- arbitrary 2D polygons of different colors
+- 2D polygons of different colors and with arbitrary number of vertices;
-- 3D objects such as tetrahedrons and complex hexahedrons
+- complex 3D objects such as tetrahedrons and hexahedrons (given the vertices).

 ## dependencies:
 ```